 NOTE 3: MCData client 2 does not set its emergency state as a result of receiving the MCData FD request containing the emergency indicator.

-8. The receiving MCData client 2 notifies the user about the incoming MCData FD request (including file metadata, if present) which may be either accepted or rejected or ignored.
+8. The receiving MCData client 2 notifies the user about the incoming MCData FD request which may be either accepted or rejected or ignored.
 If the request includes mandatory download indication in the MCData FD request an accepted response is assumed.

 9. If the target MCData user 2 provides a response (accept or reject) to the notification, then MCData client 2 sends the MCData FD response to the MCData server.
 MCData client 2 automatically sends accepted MCData FD response when the incoming request included mandatory download indication.